ibm-cloud-docs/databases-for-etcd/getting-started.md

 bar
 ```

-## Using etcd
+## Use etcd
 {: #using-etcd}
+{: step}

 A good way to get familiar with etcd is to play around with some of its features.
 This tutorial has a few quick examples on prefixes, transactions, leases, and watchers.

-Expanded examples and more features can be found in the [etcd demo](https://etcd.io/docs/v3.3.12/demo/), and more general information on using etcd is in [Interacting with etcd](https://etcd.io/docs/v3.3.12/dev-guide/interacting_v3/).
+Expanded examples and features can be found in the [etcd demo](https://etcd.io/docs/v3.3.12/demo/), and more general information on using etcd is in [Interacting with etcd](https://etcd.io/docs/v3.3.12/dev-guide/interacting_v3/).

 ### Prefixes
 {: #prefixes}